MD-IRFAN-RAJ/Bharat-Intern/README.md

 # Bharat-Intern
-Thsi is a tassk assigned by BharatIntern for the November intership 2023
+Thsi is a task assigned by BharatIntern for the November intership 2023.
+This task include the making of a simple tool for practice.